ReviewMyDNS/ReviewMyDNS/replit.md

 ## Overview

-ReviewMyDNS is a modern DNS lookup and analysis web application built with a React frontend and Express backend.
-The application allows users to perform DNS lookups across multiple global DNS servers, providing detailed analysis, performance metrics, and geographical insights into DNS resolution.
+ReviewMyDNS is a comprehensive DNS lookup and analysis web application that competes with DNSChecker.org.
+Built with a React frontend and Express backend, the application performs DNS lookups across 20+ global DNS servers, providing detailed analysis, performance metrics, and geographical insights into DNS resolution.
+The platform includes an interactive world map, detailed results tables, and performance charts.

 ## User Preferences